AKSW/jekyll-rdf/README.md

 # Installation

+As a prerequisite for *Jekyll RDF* you of course need to install [*Jekyll*](https://jekyllrb.com/).
+Please take a look at the installations instructions at https://jekyllrb.com/docs/installation/.

 ## Installation as a gem
 The easiest and fastest way to install our project is the installation as a gem.
 The following command automatically installs the project and all required components such as Jekyll and the RDF-library
 ```